 Despite voting to deny Franks’ appeal, commissioners Roy Nunn and Gene Ratcliffe also indicated with proper screening, the dinosaur could potentially exist.
 “That would be the only way,” Ratcliffe said.

 “I don’t want to shut the door on this.
-Maybe if it was in the back, maybe there’s something that can be worked out,” Nunn said.
+Maybe if it was in the back, maybe there’s something that can be worked out,” Nunn added.
 “I can admonish you to work something out, but I cannot support what we’re looking at now.”

 After the meeting, Franks said she was confused by the commission’s decision because the additional structures proposed in her modified permit, including shade structures and a rock wall, could adequately hide the dinosaur from view.